Reaching out to new audiences and seeing your website traffic skyrocket is one of the purest joys in the business.

 In the strategizing stage, Moz and Google’s Keyword Planner will be your best friends.
 Investigate the competitors you have a content crush on to see what keywords they’re targeting for their own content strategy, and you can piggyback on a best practice.

-Even better, you can find a niche they’re not fulfilling through your own research and customer interaction, or an investigation on Google Trends.
+Even better, you can find a niche they’re not fulfilling through your own research and customer interaction, or through an investigation on Google Trends.
 Keywords with moderate volumes and no one else battling for them can be just as valuable as high-competition, high-volume ones, with the right approach.

 Once your content stream is up and running, you can turn your attention to optimizing.
 Review the metrics and assess what parts of your strategy are working best.
 There’s a lot to consider when analyzing data and pulling insights.
 Context is key.